Going on a Cuban Date…

 “Do you like control?”

-I pull back and look inquisitively at him, wondering where this is coming from.
-I smile and ask why.
+I pull back & look at him inquisitively, wondering where this is coming from.
+I smile & ask why.
 “I remember the comments your friends made while we were dancing about letting me lead.
 They joked about you finally letting it happen.”
 Caught red-handed ~ he’s calling me out.
 “I do like control.
 I lead a company, I’m an entrepreneur.
-I control my world and most everything in it.
+I control my world & most everything in it.
 If I see something I want, I go for it.”

 “Do you want me?” he asks.

-A woman would be crazy not to want this man and the passion he exudes.
+A woman would be crazy not to want this man.
 “Of course I do.
 My actions are showing you I do.”
 “How much control would you want with me?” he asks.
 “Depends on the situation.”
 That is the only response I can give him.

-“If you were with me, and we were together, you can have 10% control, and the rest ~ I lead.”
-If any other man had said this to me, I’d have laughed in his pretty little face and walked away.
+“If you were with me, & we were together, you can have 10% control, & the rest ~ I lead.”
+If any other man had said this to me, I would’ve laughed in his pretty little face & walked away.
 But he’s so smooth.
 So sure of himself.
-He gives me a trusting kind of feeling…and I tell him that that would be perfectly fine.
+He gives me a trusting kind of feeling…& I tell him that would be perfectly fine.
 I even halfway believe it myself.
 Just like that, the conversation has turned from culture to sex.

 When in Cuba…